nverchev/drytorch/docs/tutorials/getting_started.md

 ### Requirements
 DRYTorch’s only mandatory dependencies are `numpy` and `torch`.
 For enhanced functionality and a smoother experience, it is recommended to install `PyYAML` and `tqdm`.
 The library requires Python 3.11 or newer.
 This tutorial does not rely on any additional optional dependencies.

-The cell below assume you use uv as a package manager.
+The cell below assumes you use uv as a package manager.
 If you prefer to use pip, run this instead:

 ```ipython
 import sys